ReGIS-org/regis-stack/docs/NewProject.rst

 Creating a New Project
 **********************

-This document describes the steps necesarry to create a new project within the sim-city web interface.
+This document describes the steps necessary to create a new project within the sim-city web interface.

 Before you start
 ================